 You can compute your GWA whether you are a high school student, a college student, or an alumnus applying for a graduate study through this comprehensive guide.

-How To Compute Your GWA if You Are a High School Student.
+1. How To Compute Your GWA if You Are a High School Student

 If you are a high school student, you can compute your GWA through these steps:

-- Determine your final grades for each subject which is shown on your report card.
+- Determine your final grades for each subject shown on your report card.
 The final grade is the average of your grades on a subject for the entire school year.

 - Divide the sum of the final grades by the total number of subjects.
 The resulting number is your General Average for that school year.

-How To Compute Your GWA if You Are a College Student.
+2. How To Compute Your GWA if You Are a College Student

-If you are a college student, you may compute your GWA for a certain semester or for an entire academic year.
+As a college student, you may compute your GWA for a particular semester or academic year.

 - Determine the semester in which you want to compute your GWA.